Golden Temple: A Vegan and Vegetarian Retreat Among the BBQ

 The vegetable sides that come with the daily special also would make a very hearty vegan plate if you wanted to go that route.
 The sauteed spinach can be ordered without the feta and would be extremely flavorful even without the cheese.
 It had a tamari type of seasoning that I really enjoyed and I could see pairing well with many other menu options.

-Ignoring the multiple nearby options for barbecue, Golden Temple has proven itself to be a much needed break from norm in Alabama.
-It is charming in its own right, affordable, delicious and one of the few businesses in that neighborhood with its own parking lot – also a win!
+Ignoring the multiple nearby options for barbecue, Golden Temple has proven itself to be a much-needed break from the norm in Alabama.
+It is charming in its own right, affordable, delicious and one of the few businesses in that neighbourhood with its own parking lot – also a win!
 I would recommend stopping by for a nice lunch, a coffee or smoothie and then grabbing some beautiful veggie options at the market next door to build your own healthy meal for dinner.
-More information can be found at: http://goldentemplehealthfoods.com/cafe
+More information can be found at http://goldentemplehealthfoods.com/cafe